Zollinger-Ellison syndrome is a rare disorder that usually occurs when a tumor called a gastrinoma develops in the pancreas or duodenum.

-The tumor secretes a hormone known as gastrin, and this results in an overproduction of hydrochloric acid in the stomach.
+A gastrinoma secretes a hormone known as gastrin, which results in an overproduction of acid in the stomach.

-Gastrinomas that result in Zollinger-Ellison syndrome occasionally stem from other organs in the body, for example, the lymph nodes, stomach, liver, and ovaries.
+Gastrinomas that result in Zollinger-Ellison syndrome may originate from the pancreas or, less likely, from the small intestine.
+They occasionally stem from other organs in the body, for example, the lymph nodes, stomach, liver, and ovaries.

-- Melaena, or black, "tarry" feces, resulting from bleeding in the digestive tract
+- black, "tarry" feces, resulting from bleeding in the digestive tract

-It is not clear exactly what causes Zollinger-Ellison syndrome, nor the gastrinomas that characterize it.
+It is not clear exactly what causes Zollinger-Ellison syndrome or the gastrinomas that develop.

-Gastrinomas release excessive quantities of gastrin, resulting in too much gastric acid in the stomach and duodenum.
-This eventually causes peptic ulcers to form in the lining of the duodenum.
-This often results in multiple ulcers that may cause pain or upper gastrointestinal bleeding.
+Gastrinomas release excessive quantities of gastrin, which results in too much gastric acid in the stomach and duodenum.
+In time, this additional acid causes peptic ulcers to form in the lining of the duodenum.
+The result may be multiple ulcers that may cause pain or upper gastrointestinal bleeding.

 As well as causing excess acid production, the gastrinomas may be malignant, or cancerous.
 The cancer can spread to other parts of the body, most commonly to nearby lymph nodes or the liver.